hplgit/parampool/README.do.txt

 The `parampool` package contains

  * a general tree data structure in Python (subpackage `tree`),
- * an adaption of the tree structure to menus of input parameters for simulation programs (subpackage `menu`),
+ * an application of the tree structure to menus of input parameters for simulation programs (subpackage `menu`),
- * tools automatic generation of web-based user interfaces for the menu (subpackage `generator`).
+ * tools for automatic generation of web-based user interfaces (subpackage `generator`), based on a menu or just a function.

 With `parampool` it is easy to equip a scientific application with various kinds of user interfaces: graphical via web, command line,